LongDono/airgradient-prometheus/README.md

   Waiting to connect.. -> Waiting for WiFi

-## Details from the original repository are below:
+## The original repository README is below

 # AirGradient - Prometheus WiFi Sketch